-I’m embarrassed to say how long I’ve been planning to do this review roundup for the best cleansing oils.
+This ongoing review roundup for the best cleansing oils is taking me some time to pull together.
 I first discovered cleansing oils products when I started using Dermalogica’s pioneering product.
 If you haven’t started using precleanse oils, read this on why it’s so important…

 Best Cleansing Oils